-Stationary random processes are those that arise out of chance, where the chances represent frequencies of occurrence that can be measured.
+Stationary random processes are those that arise out of chance, in which the chances represent frequencies of occurrence that can be measured.
 Problems like picking colored balls out of an urn, coin and dice tossing, and many card games are good examples of stationary random processes.
 How many of the decisions that humans must make every day could be categorized as random?
-How about the uncertainty in the weather - is this random?
-How about your uncertainty in choosing clothes for the next day, or which car to buy, or your preference in colors - are these random uncertainties?
-How about your ability to park a car; is this a random process?
-How about the risk in whether a substance consumed by an individual now will cause cancer in that individual 15 years from now; is this a form of random uncertainty?
+How about the uncertainty in the weather, is this random?
+How about your uncertainty in choosing clothes for the next day, or which car to buy, or your preference in colors, are these random uncertainties?
+How about the risk in whether a substance consumed by an individual now will cause cancer in that individual 15 years from now, is this a form of random uncertainty?
 Although it is possible to model all of these forms of uncertainty with various classes of random processes, the solutions may not be reliable.
 Treatment of these forms of uncertainty using fuzzy set theory should also be done with caution.
-One needs to study the character of the uncertainty, then choose an appropriate approach to develop a model of the process.
+One needs to study the character of the uncertainty and then choose an appropriate approach to develop a model of the process.
 Features of a problem that vary in time and space should be considered.
 For example, when the weather report suggests that there is a 60% chance of rain tomorrow, does this mean that there has been rain on tomorrow's date for 60 of the last 100 years?
-Does it mean that somewhere in your community 60% of the land area will receive rain?
 Does it mean that 60% of the time it will be raining and 40% of the time it will not be raining?
 Humans often deal with these forms of uncertainty linguistically, such as, "It will likely rain tomorrow."
-And with this crude assessment of the possibility of rain, humans can still make appropriately accurate decisions about the weather.
+And, with this crude assessment of the possibility of rain, humans can still make appropriately accurate decisions about the weather.

-Random errors will generally average out over time, or space.
+Random errors will generally average out over time or space.
 Nonrandom errors, such as some unknown form of bias (often called a systematic error) in an experiment, will not generally average out and will likely grow larger with time.
 The systematic errors generally arise from causes about which we are ignorant, for which we lack information, or that we cannot control.
 Distinguishing between random and nonrandom errors is a difficult problem in many situations, and to quantify this distinction often results in the illusion that the analyst knows the extent and character of each type of error.
-In all likelihood nonrandom errors can increase without bounds.
+In all likelihood, nonrandom errors can increase without bounds.
 Moreover, variability of the random kind cannot be reduced with additional information, although it can be quantified.
 By contrast, nonrandom uncertainty, which too can be quantified with various theories, can be reduced with the acquisition of additional information.

-It is historically interesting that the word statistics is derived from the now obsolete term statist, which means an expert in statesmanship.
+It is historically interesting that the word statistics is derived from the now-obsolete term statist, which means an expert in statesmanship.
 Statistics were the numerical facts that statists used to describe the operations of states.
-To many people, statistics, and other recent methods to represent uncertainty like evidence theory and fuzzy set theory, are still the facts by which politicians, newspapers, insurance sellers, and other broker occupations approach us as potential customers for their services or products!
+To many people, statistics, and other recent methods to represent uncertainty such as evidence theory and fuzzy set theory, are still the facts by which politicians, newspapers, insurance sellers, and other broker occupations approach us as potential customers for their services or products!
 The air of sophistication that these methods provide to an issue should not be the basis for making a decision; it should be made only after a good balance has been achieved between the information content in a problem and the proper representation tool to assess it.